Collections and Research

 CCHA’s collection contains a variety of artifacts and documents—nearly all donated to the Association by individuals seeking to preserve these remnants of Chatham County’s history.

 From 1988 until 2008, CCHA produced an occasional publication called The Chatham Historical Journal.
 Articles cover a variety of topics, such as the county courthouse, silk culture, coal, mills, the Chatham rabbit, and oral histories.
-Digitized copies are available on our website.
-Choose the issue you wish to view from this list.
-A full set of printed journals can be ordered online or by mail.
-Individual copies of some issues are available at the museum gift shop only.
+Individual copies are available at the museum and can be ordered by mail.

 Resources available at the Chatham Community Library include an extensive local history and genealogy collection, as well collections of Chatham County school yearbooks and recent obituaries.